andrew-boutin/dndtextbotslack/docs/DEVELOPMENT.md

 One Docker container runs the Python code that makes up the Slack bot.
 Container based on [`Dockerfile`](Dockerfile) and Python dependencies defined in [`requirements.txt`](requirements.txt).

-Another container in the network is a Postgresql database that the bot utilizes.
+Another container in the network is a Redis store that the bot utilizes.

+## Changing python dependencies

+If you need to update existing or add new Python dependencies then modify the [`requirements.txt`](requirements.txt) file.

+Then you can run a make cmd to get the container rebuilt since the normal cmds will used the cached version:

+    make newreqs

+Now you can run the other cmds like normal.

 ## View redis store